 Life is busy and having somewhere to store half-finished pottery for a week or a few days is handy.
 You may have heard about a helpful piece of pottery kit called a damp box and wondered what it is.
-In this article, I will explain what it is and how to make a damp box for clay.
+In this article, I will go through what it is and how to make a damp box for pottery clay.

 To make a damp box for clay, pour 1-2 inches of plaster into a plastic container.
 When the plaster has set, rub it down to get rid of bumps and loose bits.
 Pour water onto the plaster to make it damp.
 Then place your pottery on the damp plaster and seal the lid of the box.

 A pottery damp box is sometimes called a wet box or clay box.
 Making a damp box is extremely easy, but it is also a game-changer when making pottery.

 I have several damp boxes and they are in constant use.
 Here are a few things that they are handy for.